ParcoursVis: Visualization of Electronic Health Record Sequences at Scale

 \subsection{Stability}

 We now focus on the stability and convergence of ParcoursVis over the progressive iterations.
-We compare our \emph{Hysteresis Sort}, described in \autoref{sec:hysteresis}, with the regular sort (called \emph{RSort} in the remaining) that EventFlow uses, \ie sorting nodes based on frequency.
-We configured \emph{Hysteresis Sort} with \textit{inertia}$=20/1080\approx0.02$ by default, which corresponds to about 20 pixels for the root level of our visualization on a standard 1080p monitor, and below one pixel for the deeper tree levels.
+We compare our \emph{Hysteresis Sort}, described in \autoref{sec_hysteresis}, with the regular sort (called \emph{RSort} in the remaining) that EventFlow uses, \ie, sorting nodes based on frequency.
+We configured \emph{Hysteresis Sort} with $\textit{inertia}=\frac{20}{1080}\approx0.02$ by default, which corresponds to 20 pixels for the root level of our visualization on a standard 1080\space p monitor, and below one pixel for the deeper tree levels.

 We considered two external factors affecting the ordering of nodes.
-First, we avoid what Monroe \etal~\cite{Monroe:2013:TVCG} call \emph{confetti} visualization by only showing nodes representing more than a certain \emph{MinSize} number of patients.
-We evaluate ParcoursVis along the \emph{MinSize} variable: we output a node and its children only if $\textit{size}(\textit{node}) \ge \textit{MinSize}$ with $\textit{MinSize} \in \{0, 25, 50\}$.
+First, we avoid what Monroe \etal~\cite{Monroe:2013_TVCG} call \emph{confetti} visualization by only showing nodes representing more than \emph{MinSize} number of patients.
+We evaluate ParcoursVis along the \emph{MinSize} variable: we output a node and its children only if $\textit{size}(\textit{node}) \ge \textit{MinSize}, \textit{MinSize} \in \{0, 25, 50\}$.
 The second factor impacting the stability of the tree is the convergence of the intermediate progressive results, which is sensitive to the number of sequences each iteration processes; larger chunks will lead to faster convergence.
 The number of intermediate steps depends on the CPU speed, machine load, and the time quantum, which are hard to control.
-We, therefore, vary the $\textit{chunkSize} \in \{100K, 150K, 200K, 250K\}$ to control the number of patients processed per iteration to evaluate when nodes stabilize while ensuring reproducibility for the evaluation.
+We, therefore, vary the $\textit{chunkSize} \in \{100\space \textrm{k}, 150\space \textrm{k}, 200\space \textrm{k}, 250\space \textrm{k}\}$ to control the number of patients processed per iteration to evaluate when nodes stabilize while ensuring reproducibility for the evaluation.